hr-it-solutions/DD_PushUpBox/README.md

 [![GPL Licence](https://badges.frapsoft.com/os/gpl/gpl.png?v=102)](https://opensource.org/licenses/GPL-2.0/)

-### DD_PushUpBox provides two functions which can be used from everywhere
+### DD_PushUpBox provides three functions which can be used from everywhere

 **DD_PushUpContent**<br>
 This function is to push custom content to the PushUpBox it expects two parameter: